ADGEfficiency/programming-resources/data-engineering/README.md

 Skills
 - SQL Data Modeling Python Cloud Spark Kafka

+## Components of a data engineering system

+Datalake - unstructured data/file storage

+Database - structured data storage, can be queried using a query language (commonly SQL), usually relational.

+Computation layers:

+- serverless functions,
+- Linux boxes,
+- containers.

+Orchestration - how to create/schedule/monitor pipelines.

+Data warehouse = analytics database:

+- Snowflake, Redshift

+## Good data engineering practices

+- always save raw data unchanged (*idempotency* is a core part of our data pipeline design),
+- keep schemas separate from database code (so we can easily change databases),
+- particular + consistent on column naming - a common set of columns (`pytz_timezone`, `datetime_utc`, `last_changed_utc`, `E, B, Q, K` etc) for use in many tables,
+- we only rely on capitalization ( `datetime` != `Datetime` ) at *sim engine time*, not anywhere else (our databases tend to flatten column names),
+- parquet everywhere - columar (important!) binary data format, can be read & visualized directly by frontend,
+- Our work always need to be account aware - our infra is always deployed across accounts (not within account).

 ---

 Don't worry too much about the individual tools in the beginning.
 Yes, there are certain tools like u/Cloudskipper92 mentioned Airflow, DBT, Snowflake and so on, but you need to understand why and when you use them.